Notary public: Powers and functions

+Notarial instruments issued by a Hong Kong notary may be recognised internationally, and in some jurisdictions are subject to further authentication, such as legalisation by consulates or apostille under the Hague Apostille Convention.
+However, Hong Kong notaries public do not have authority to authenticate documents for cross‑border use between Mainland China and Hong Kong.

+China Appointed Attesting Officers

+Cross‑border legal authentication between Mainland China and Hong Kong falls under the jurisdiction of China Appointed Attesting Officers.
+These are Hong Kong solicitors who have been specially appointed by the Ministry of Justice of the People’s Republic of China.

 India

 The central government appoints notaries for the whole or any part of the country.
 State governments, too, appoint notaries for the whole or any part of the states.
 On an application being made, any person who had been practicing as a Lawyer for at least ten years is eligible to be appointed a notary.
 The applicant, if not a legal practitioner, should be a member of the Indian Legal Service or have held an office under the central or state government, requiring special knowledge of law, after enrollment as an advocate or held an office in the department of Judge, Advocate-General or in the armed forces.

 Iran

 Notary public is a trained lawyer that should pass some special examinations to be able to open their office and start their work.
 Persian meaning of this word is سردفتر means head of the office and their assistant called دفتریار.
 Both these persons should have bachelor's degree in law or master's degree in civil-law.